melangue/bspwm-window-titles/readme.md

 - `polybar`
 - `wmctrl`

-Fonts:
+Fonts (needed only if using default config):
-- `JetBrains Mono`
+- `JetBrains Mono` (if using default config)
 - `Material icons`

 Fonts can be replaced, but you will need to provide your own `WINDOWCLASS -> ICON` mappings to be able to display icons, more on that below.

 ## Installation

-Installation guide assumes you are using polybar, have some sort of `launch_polybar.sh` script (which takes care of restarting polybar) and a multi-monitor setup - should work with single monitor setups too.
+Installation guide assumes you are using polybar, have some sort of `launch_polybar.sh` script (which takes care of restarting polybar) and a multi-monitor setup - should work with single monitor setup too.

 - Download or `git clone` this repo
 - Copy `bspwm/bspwm_window_titles.sh.sh` and `bspwm/bspwm_window_titles_icon_map.txt` to `~/.config/bspwm`